About Phillips Media Relations

 In 2009, she co-produced a live, two-hour town hall meeting on MSNBC called “About Our Children,” which focused on education, family, and health issues in poor American communities.

-Since her time in television, Ms. Mozaffari has worked in communications for non-profit groups including the Independent Women’s Forum and the Bernard Center for Women, Politics and Public Policy.
+Before joining Phillips Media Relations, Ms. Mozaffari worked in a communications role for nonprofit groups including the Independent Women’s Forum and the Bernard Center for Women, Politics and Public Policy.

 Back to top